noi-techpark/it.bz.opendatahub.databrowser/doc/developers/dataset-configuration.md

 You can find the different datasets in their respective category for now we have only `tourism` but we plan to add `mobility` and others.

-Each dataset has a list, quick and shared view.
+Each dataset has a list and shared view.
 The shared view is for visualizing the detail and edit view, they are united because they share the same base.

 For example, if you want to modify the detail view configuration of the `Article` dataset, adjust the config in [article.sharedView.ts](../../databrowser/src/config/tourism/article/article.sharedlView.ts) file.